By Colin Wilson on 19 July, 2017

 You can save the generated keys to an alternative location if you wish.
 However DKIM Signer recommends storing them in the default location.

-IMPORTANT: Make sure the DKIM Signer user has permission to access whichever path you choose to store your
+IMPORTANT: Make sure the user you’re signed into your exchange server as has permission to access whichever path you choose to store your

 keys.
 Otherwise you’ll encounter access denied errors: